-authorityKeyldentifier This extension is present and is marked non-critical.
-It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subjectKeyldentifier This extension is present and is marked non-critical.
+It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subjectKeyIdentifier This extension is present and is marked non-critical.
 It contains the SHA-256 hash of the subjectPublicKey. keyUsage This extension is present and marked critical.
 Bit positions for digitalSignature and nonRepudiation are set. extkeyUsage This extension is present and marked non-critical.
 It includes the values id-kp-timeStamping. certificatePolicies This extension is present and marked non-critical.
-It includes the at least one policyldentifier, a cPSuri and a userNotice.
-This extension is present and marked critical. basicConstraints The cA flag value set to false.
-The pathLenConstraint field is absent authorityInformationAccess This extension is present and marked non-critical.
+It includes the at least one policyldentifier, a cPSuri and a userNotice. basicConstraints This extension is present and marked critical.
+The cA flag value set to false.
+The pathLenConstraint field is none authorityInformationAccess This extension is present and marked non-critical.
 It contains the HTTP URL of the CA's OCSP responder (accessMethod= 1.3.6.1.5.5.7.48.1).
 It also contains the HTTP URL of the CA's Certificate (accessMethod = 1.3.6.1.5.5.7.48.2). cRLDistributionPoints This extension may be present and marked non-critical.
 It contains the HTTP URL of the CA's CRL service.